-We expect that some readers will argue that one or more of the examples of obsolete concepts that we have given do not merit this judgement.
+We are aware of the fact that some readers will argue that one or the other of what we gave as examples of obsolete concepts do not merit this judgement.
 However, the main purpose of our paper is not to convince the reader that every example given above is a fossil.
-Rather we wanted to show that antiquated concepts exist and that they are among those subjects which we are used to considering as fundamental.
-We should also like to encourage the readers to look for such concepts on their own and to stimulate discussion in order to get a new consensus.
-Such a discussion can be very gratifying.
-It leads to insight into how much of our teaching is based not so much on the structure of our discipline, but simply on convention.
+Rather we wanted to show that antiquated concepts exist and that they are among those subjects which we are used to consider as fundamental.
+We also should like to encourage the readers to look for such concepts on their own and to stimulate a discussion in order to get a new consensus.
+Such a discussion is very gratifying.
+It leads to the insight about how much of our teaching is based not so much on the structure of our discipline, but simply on convention.